sabir-aspose/words-docs-com/en/net/developer-guide/programming-with-documents/working-with-watermark/_index.md

 The following code example demonstrates how to insert an image watermark in a document by defining [ImageWatermarkOptions](https://reference.aspose.com/words/net/aspose.words/imagewatermarkoptions/) using the [SetImage](https://reference.aspose.com/words/net/aspose.words/watermark/setimage/#setimage) method:

 {{< gist "aspose-words-gists" "1f690a31c188a851d80d7aed4ff7e44c" "add-image-watermark.cs" >}}

+Image watermark can be inserted as image, string, or stream.

 The watermark can also be inserted using shape class as well.
 It is very easy to insert any shape or image into a header or footer and thus create a watermark of any imaginable type.